Who We Are

 From these reflections, I found myself drawn to the interdisciplinary study of education and neuroscience at Trinity College, and specifically to the field of early childhood.
 Though the neuroscience research is clear that a crucial period of brain development occurs from birth to five, high-quality education and care settings for our youngest children are still widely viewed to be a privilege allotted to a few rather than a right.
 This contradictory ideology drives my interest in early childhood.
 Without starting at the beginning and supporting families and their communities with the tools to help children grow, can we ever expect equitable outcomes?

 During my undergraduate career, I developed an appreciation for community partnerships in fostering relationships, conducting research, and stimulating community-led change.
 I interned with the Connecticut Early Childhood Alliance and worked extensively on the Child Care and Development Fund, child care subsidy regulations, and other early childhood legislative issues.
-I later extended this partnership and worked with the Center for Hartford Engagement and Research to explore the child care challenges faced by community college students who are parents to young children.
-Several other organizations I have worked with, including the Student Conservation Association in Philadelphia, the Metacognition Lab at Trinity College, and the Grow Hartford Youth Program at Hartford Food System, have deepened my passion for youth-based organizations that focus on community-led change.
+I later extended this partnership and worked with the Center for Hartford Engagement and Research to explore the child care challenges faced by community college students who are caregivers to young children.

-I am now a Policy and Research Associate at the Policy Equity Group, where I am able to leverage the collective opportunities of my privilege to bring about meaningful change for children, families, and ECE educators.
+I am now a Senior Research Analyst at the Policy Equity Group, where I am able to leverage the collective opportunities of my privilege to bring about meaningful change for children, families, and ECE educators.